xmaple555/C-Programming-Note/README.md

 scanf("%d", &myNum);
 printf("myNum is %d\n",myNum);
 ```
 In the above example, `scanf` function will prompt us for the integer value of myNum.
-It is noteworthy that we need to put an ampersand`&` in front of myNum because `scanf` takes the parameter's address.
+It is noteworthy that we need to put an ampersand`&` in front of myNum because `scanf` takes the address of the variable.